BastienBYRA/CPE-Mapper/README.md

 - 📦 Easy to install and easy to use
 - ⚡ Lightweight and fast
 - 🔒 Security-focused with evidence-backed mappings
-- 🔍 Accurate vulnerability mapping through custom CPE associations
+- 🔍 Improved vulnerability detection through custom CPE mappings
 - ✨ Compatible CycloneDX JSON from 1.2 to 1.6
 - 🧩 Roadmap includes SPDX 2.x, XML support and custom user mappings database